Toyota Prius (2016) specs and history

 4.2 l/100km WLTP (manufacturer figure).
 Real-world consumption differs; see the owner reviews below.

-How much can the Toyota Prius tow?
+How much boot space does the Toyota Prius have?

 Owner experiences